acphotinakis/quant_trading_pro/project_docs/phases/phase_checklists/phase6_checklist.md

 - [ ] **Implement Liquidity-Aware Position Sizing:**
     - [ ] In `position_sizing.py`, create rules to cap position sizes based on a stock's Average Daily Volume (ADV), e.g., not exceeding 10% of ADV.
-- [ ] **Implement Volatility-Adjusted Sizing:**
-    - [ ] Add logic to adjust position sizes based on a stock's realized volatility, reducing size for more volatile assets.
 - [ ] **Signal Adjustment:**
     - [ ] Create a pipeline that takes raw model scores from Phase 5 and adjusts them based on estimated transaction costs, penalizing signals for illiquid stocks.